Month: June 2022

 Intellectual intelligence (IQ) is important.
 But, EQ is crucial.

-Especially when you work with emotional human beings on the emotionally-charged topic of money.
+Especially when you work with emotional human beings on the emotionally charged topic of money.

 But, how can advisors and planners seamlessly incorporate EQ principles into their practice?